 Table of Contents

-People have been drinking alcohol since ancient times.
+Alcohol has been consumed since ancient times.
 It has served the people a variety of purposes throughout all history.
 The reason why drinkers choose alcoholic beverages as thirst quenchers may vary.
 For some, they play an essential role in increasing the enjoyment of life.
 They can also be a social lubricant that helps people be more comfortable on social occasions.
 However, frequent consumption of alcohol has underlying risks and side effects that can threaten our health.

 Today, alcohol is one of the most significant health threats worldwide.
 The Independent Scientific Committee on Drugs ranked alcohol above all others as the most harmful drug (harm score of 72) compared to 19 others, including second-ranked heroin (harm score of 55) (Nutt, 2010).
 Many adults regularly and legally expose themselves to the health and safety risks that alcohol causes.
 An estimated one in five (18.4%) adults worldwide has had heavy alcohol use in the past month (2015).